UKCloud/documentation/articles/vmware/vmw-faq-synchronous-protection.md

 ### What is the ENHANCED service?

-ENHANCED was a G-Cloud 7 service level option which has now been replaced with a POWER VM with Synchronous Protection and Geo-resilient storage.
+ENHANCED was a G-Cloud 7 service level option which was subsequently replaced with the product name "Synchronous Protection".
+However, for most purposes, [Journaling Protection](vmw-sco-journaling-protection.md) is more flexible.

 ### How is the environment protected?

-Any data that is written is committed to the underlying storage arrays in both UKCloud sites simultaneously.
+Any data that is written is committed to the underlying storage arrays in both UKCloud sites synchronously.
 This includes the full content of your VMs and edge gateway instances.
-For clarity, we don't use asynchronous replication technologies.
-The recovery point is the last write to disk, with no historical recovery points.
+For clarity, this is not a asynchronous replication technology and the recovery point is the last write to disk, with no historical recovery points.
+If asynchronous replication with historical recovery points is required, consider [Journaling Protection](vmw-sco-journaling-protection.md).

 ### How is an unplanned failover event triggered?